velickovicdj/A315-54K-34P6-OpenCore/README.md

 - AirDrop and Handoff.
 - iMessage and FaceTime.

+## :x: Not working:

+- Battery cycle count

+Not that it cannot be fixed, I just haven't had time to do it yet but will update in the future.

-Thanks to the [OpenIntelWireless](https://github.com/OpenIntelWireless) I managed to get Wi-Fi to work by replacing my `Qualcomm Atheros QCA9377` with `Intel AC 3160` and adding their Intel Wi-Fi driver in order for my adapter to be recognized and fully working in macOS.
+I managed to get the Wi-Fi working by replacing my original `Qualcomm Atheros QCA9377` with `Intel AC 3160` and with now various Intel wireless adapters being supported in macOS (thanks to the [OpenIntelWireless](https://github.com/OpenIntelWireless)), I've been able to get mine up and running as well.
 If your Intel wireless adapter is not in the [supported list](https://openintelwireless.github.io/itlwm/Compat.html#dvm-iwn) or if you have a different wireless adapter, you should remove `AirportItlwm.kext` from the Kexts folder.

-## :bulb: Bluetooth fix:

-So it's been months since I successfully booted into macOS Big Sur with this configuration and it wasn't till today that I found a solution for the Bluetooth issue.
-I thought it was faulty hardware as I never got the Bluetooth to work in both macOS and Linux but to my surprising, it was something quite unexpected.
+As for the Bluetooth, it was a bit more complicated.
+It's been months since I successfully booted into macOS with this configuration and it wasn't till recently that I found a solution for the Bluetooth not working issue that I had.
+I thought it was faulty hardware as I never got the Bluetooth to work in both macOS and Linux but to my surprise, it was something quite unexpected.
 Apparently, it seems like my Intel wireless adapter has some incompatible pins, or may I say a different arrangement from the original one (`QCA9377`).
 Long story short, I had to tape two pins on my `AC 3160` that are used to sense a Wi-Fi/Bluetooth "power off" signal.
 Blocking the two pins prevents the adapter from receiving a "power off" signal and keeps it on continuously.

 <img src="assets/m2pinmask.jpg">

-Since the old adapter lacks these pins, taping the two in the new one seems to be a solution.
+Since the old adapter lacked these pins, taping the two in the new one seems to be a solution.
 If you are facing a similar issue or want to find out more, check out this amazing [**article**](https://thecomputerperson.wordpress.com/2016/11/04/how-to-mask-off-the-wifi-power-off-pins-on-m-2-ngff-wireless-cards-the-old-mini-pci-pin-20-trick/) that cleared it out to me.

 If your Intel Bluetooth device is not in the [supported list](https://openintelwireless.github.io/IntelBluetoothFirmware/Compat.html) or if you have a different Bluetooth device, you should remove `IntelBluetoothFirmware.kext` and `IntelBluetoothInjector.kext` from the Kexts folder.